Product set growth in virtual subgroups of mapping class groups: Applications to virtual subgroups of mapping class groups

+Recall from Section 2.2.1 that if a group has an infinite order element in its centre, then it does not have uniform product set growth.
+This means that if we work with subgroups of $MCG(S)$ that fix individual curves (rather than possibly permute a set of them), then ruling out the subgroups that have such infinite order central elements will mean that the restriction of $\varphi$ in \Cref{Cutting} will give us an injective homomorphism into $MCG(S\backslash\bigcup_{i=1}^k\gamma_i)$.
+If we further assume that our subgroup does not permute the connected components of $S\backslash\bigcup_{i=1}^k\gamma_i$, then this will be a map into a direct product, which Section 2.2 tells us how to deal with.

+For these reasons, it makes sense for us to temporarily restrict ourselves to thinking about the pure subgroups of mapping class groups.

-\begin{defn} A mapping class $f\in MCG(S)$ is said to be \emph{pure} if there exists a 1-dimensional submanifold $C\subset S$ and a representative of $f$ such that the restriction of this representative to any connected component of $S\backslash C$ is either pseudo-Anosov or the identity.
-A subgroup of $MCG(S)$ is pure if every element is a pure mapping class. \end{defn}
+\begin{defn} A mapping class $f\in MCG(S)$ is said to be \emph{pure} if there exists a set $\{\gamma_1,\ldots,\gamma_k\}$ of disjoint and isotopically distinct essential simple closed curves in $S$ such that $f$ fixes each $\gamma_i$, does not permute the connected components of $S\backslash \bigcup_{i=1}^k\gamma_i$, and there exists a representative of $f$ such that the restriction of this representative to any connected component of $S\backslash \bigcup_{i=1}^k\gamma_i$ is either pseudo-Anosov or the identity.
+A subgroup of $MCG(S)$ is pure if every element in that subgroup is a pure mapping class. \end{defn}